The Ironist

 ISSN 2817-7363

 The Ironist is dedicated to exploring irony wherever it occurs.
-We have a range of articles, stories and even book reviews which cover historical and contemporary life and events.
-We welcome you comments, support and submissions.
+We have a range of essays and stories which cover historical, artistic, and contemporary life and events.
+We welcome your comments, support and submissions.

 read more